Qubic-World/qubic-howto/README.md

 ![alt text](sreenshots/rufus.png)

+## SSD Drive

+Make sure your system is always loading the right files from the right disk (for now not everybody is managed to setup successfully a SSD drive so this also is hard and software dependent)

+1. Download the program guiformat.exe. (https://soft.mydiv.net/win/files-FAT32format.html)
+2. Run it as administrator.
+3. Select the desired ssd-drive and press the start button.
+4. Add all required files to the drive as you would do with a normal USB.
+5. Install the SSD in the computer or reboot the PC if you are using the same machine.
+6. Go to BIOS
+7. Boot from the SSD

 <a name="create-partition"></a>
-If instead of using a pendrive you wish to create a FAT32 partition in your hardrive for faster R/W speeds you can use Windows Built-in Disk Management , copy all contents to drive, and boot.
+You can also try create a FAT32 partition in your hardrive for faster R/W speeds you can use Windows Built-in Disk Management , copy all contents to drive, and boot.
 Your BIOS should recognize it as en UEFI partition.

 ![alt text](sreenshots/disk-management.jpg)

 Note: If you are working with a NVMe hardrive, you may encounter issues, if so try to update your BIOS to latest version or find EFI drivers for your NVMe controller from your motherboard vendor's webpage.